Applying to study

 To be eligible you need to be completing your final 40 credit points or less in 1732 Bachelor of Planning (Pathway to Master of Urban Management and Planning).

-If you intend to apply for Advanced Standing (including Cross-Institutional study) you will need to lodge an eForm to complete your undergraduate degree and be eligible to graduate.
+If you intend to apply for Credit for Prior Learning (including for Cross-Institutional study) you will need to submit the Credit for Prior Learning application to complete your undergraduate degree and be eligible to graduate.

-If you are a current Western Sydney University student enrolled in a course other than 1732 Bachelor of Planning (Pathway to Master of Urban Management and Planning) and studying your final undergraduate units, you should apply through the Western portal.
+If you are a current Western Sydney University student enrolled in a program other than 1732 Bachelor of Planning (Pathway to Master of Urban Management and Planning) and studying your final undergraduate subjects, you should apply through the Western portal.

 If you are not currently studying at Western Sydney University, you will need to apply through Western portal.
 All current International students must lodge an application through Western Sydney University International.